[Emulsification] The only inline mixer that can replace high-pressure emulsifiers

 1. Volume of each liquid

-2. Specific gravity and viscosity of each liquid
+2. Relative density and viscosity of each liquid

-4. Anything else of relevance (e.g. if the fluid is corrosive, any current problems, target particle size)
+4. Anything else of relevance (e.g. if the fluid is corrosive, any current issues, target particle size, etc)